HEIG-VD-S3-PW/DAI-LAB-03/README.md

 A command-line utility to select videos on a remote server so you can then download them.
 The application allows you to easily connect yourself remotely to the server, upload, download, delete, and list videos.

+The application protocol is available in the [PROTOCOL.md](protocol/PROTOCOL.md) file.

 ## Table of Contents

 - [Features](#features)